rust-stuco/lectures/week1/slides.md

 # Statements and Expressions

-Observe the following code where a scope returns a value.
+Observe the following code, where a scope returns a value.

 ```rust
 fn main() {